+There are many uneven surfaces, etc., however, the path from the entrance to the area around the pond is wheelchair-accessible and offers a view of the whole garden. l Parks Department) ¥ Free ♀ 9:00-19:30 (open until 18:00 October through March) X None

+Sumida Park

+About

-Wheelchairs, strollers, and Braille guides are available at General Information on the 1st floor and entrance to the permanent exhibition hall on the 6th floor.
-Audio guides for the permanent exhibition are available at the rental counter on the 6th floor.
-Exhibits are installed at a height easily visible to wheelchair users.
-TEL 03-3626-9974 ¥ ¥600 (free of charge for those with impairments; inquire for details.)
-No 9:30 - 17:30 admission until 30 minutes before closing Mondays (the following day if Monday is a national holiday) Sumida Park About Stretching along the east bank of the Sumida River, this park opened in 1931 on the former site of the gardens of the Mito Tokugawa clan's Tokyo residence.
+Stretching along the east bank of the Sumida River, this park opened in 1931 on the former site of the gardens of the Mito Tokugawa clan's Tokyo residence.
 Since the Edo period, the area has been well-known for its cherry trees along the river.

 The plaza on the south side of the Japanese garden is wheelchair accessible.
-Some dirt-paved paths may become muddy on rainy days TEL 03-5608-6661 (Sumida-ku Roads and Parks Depar
+Some dirt-paved paths may become muddy on rainy days.

+EL 03-5608-6661

+¥ 🐼 × Free